CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/rfid.md

 ## Usage

-Once the RFID module is properly configured, employees can use their RFID card to log into the system by simply placing it near the reader on the login screen.
-This action automatically logs in the associated employee, eliminating the need for manual credentials entry.
+Once the RFID module is correctly configured, employees can log into the system by simply placing their RFID card near the reader on the login screen.
+This action automatically authenticates the associated employee, removing the need for manual credential entry.

-Additionally, inserting the card again will log the user out.
-If another employee's card is inserted while logged in, the system will prompt a re-login for that individual.
+Additionally, tapping the card again will log the user out.
+If another employee's card is used while someone is logged in, the system will prompt a re-login for the new user.

 ---
-In conclusion, using RFID technology for login in CompuTec PDC simplifies the process for employees while enhancing security.
-It reduces the need for manual password input and improves efficiency, making it a valuable tool for organizations looking to streamline employee access management.